Begin Main Content Area

 What are the filing and remitting requirements?

 The booking agent license will follow the current retail license filing frequency.
-Licensees must submit a hotel booking agent tax return with the Pennsylvania Department of Revenue, even for periods when no taxable hotel booking rentals occurred.
+Licensees must submit a booking agent hotel occupancy return with the Pennsylvania Department of Revenue, even for periods when no taxable hotel booking rentals occurred.
 The tax account filing frequency for ensuing calendar years may change based upon the amount of tax reported to the department.

 Where does a booking agent file and remit hotel occupancy taxes?